WHAT IS THE NORTHWOODS REWILDING NETWORK?

 Northwoods is a Scotland-wide chain of landholdings committed to nature recovery.
 Its partners share a vision for an ecologically-restored landscape, where habitats are better connected and species can recover, expand and disperse.

-The network is underpinned by an agreed set of core principles, but Northwoods seeks to demonstrate how rewilding can be applied across different scales and settings, and the range of benefits it can drive, for nature, climate and people.
+The network is underpinned by a set of core principles, but Northwoods seeks to demonstrate how rewilding can be applied across different scales and settings, and the range of benefits it can drive, for nature, climate and people.

 Key aims of the network

-• To enable effective rewilding actions, grounded in best practice, to deliver positive ecological, environmental and socio-economic outcomes.
+To enable impactful rewilding actions that deliver positive ecological and socio-economic outcomes.

-• To demonstrate new models of land management and showcase the successes of our partners, leading to more rewilding actions across different settings.
+To demonstrate new models of land management and to showcase the successes of the Northwoods land partners.

 What makes Northwoods different?